puppetlabs/puppetlabs-terraform/README.md

 The Terraform plugin supports looking up target objects from a Terraform state file.
 It accepts several fields:

 -   `dir`: The directory containing either a local Terraform state file or Terraform configuration to read remote state from.
+Relative to the active Boltdir unless absolute path is specified.
 -   `resource_type`: The Terraform resources to match, as a regular expression.
 -   `uri`: (Optional) The property of the Terraform resource to use as the target URI.
 -   `statefile`: (Optional) The name of the local Terraform state file to load, relative to `dir` (defaults to `terraform.tfstate)`.